Katherine A. High: Career and research

 Along with Jean Bennett, in 2018, she was awarded Sanford Health's $1 million Lorraine Cross Award for innovation in medicine and science.

-From 2014 to 2020, High served as the Co-Founder, President, Chief Scientific Officer/Head of R&D and a Member of the Board of Directors of Spark Therapeutics, a fully integrated, commercial gene therapy company in Philadelphia.
-While at Spark Therapeutics, Dr. High led the team that obtained the first FDA approval of an AAV therapeutic (Luxturna®) in December 2017 and led the team that obtained Breakthrough Therapy designations for three product candidates, SPK-RPE65 (Luxturna®), SPK-9001 for hemophilia B, and for SPK-8011 for hemophilia A.
+From 2014 to 2020, High served as the co-founder, President, Chief Scientific Officer/Head of R&D and a Member of the Board of Directors of Spark Therapeutics, a fully integrated, commercial gene therapy company in Philadelphia.
+While at Spark Therapeutics, Dr. High led the team that obtained the first FDA approval of an AAV therapeutic (Voretigene neparvovec for the treatment of an inherited disorder causing blindness) in December 2017 and led the team that obtained Breakthrough Therapy designation and FDA approval for Fidanacogene elaparvovec to treat Hemophilia B and Breakthrough Therapy designation for Dirloctogene samoparvovec to treat Hemophilia A.

-In February 2020, High stepped down from her position at Spark Therapeutics as the company prepared to be absorbed by Swiss pharma Roche.
+Spark Therapeutics was bought by Swiss pharma company Roche in December 2019 for $4.3 billion.
+In February 2020, High stepped down from her position at the company.

-In January 2021, High joined Asklepios Biopharmaceutical, or AskBio, a clinical-stage adeno-associated virus (AAV) gene therapy company and wholly owned subsidiary of Bayer AG, as the Company's new President of Therapeutics and as a Board Member for AskBio.
-In this role, Dr. High is responsible for the development of the Company's for driving the strategic direction and execution of the company’s preclinical and clinical programs.
+In January 2021, High joined Asklepios Biopharmaceutical, or AskBio, a clinical-stage adeno-associated virus (AAV) gene therapy company and wholly owned subsidiary of Bayer AG, as the company's new President of Therapeutics and as a board member for AskBio.
+In this role, Dr. High is responsible for driving the strategic direction and execution of the company's preclinical and clinical programs.

 In April 2021, she was elected a member of the U. S. National Academy of Sciences.